nobel861017/cs_zerospeech_baseline/README.md

+#
-# ZeroSpeech Challenge 2021 Baseline System (Forked)
+Multilingual ZeroSpeech Challenge 2021 Baseline System (Forked)

 This repository contains the baseline systems of the ZeroSpeech Challenge 2021.